25 conflict resolution strategies for customer service

 “They aren’t really sorry.
 At least they don’t appear to be.
 What they appear to be doing is regurgitating the responses they learned in their customer service training classes or what’s printed on a piece of paper.
 Maybe they really are sincere; but their company forces them to appear to be insincere, because they are required to go by the script.

-- Call center scripts aren’t always suitable for every customer interaction.
 “For many customer service organizations, call center scripts are essential.
 They help to ensure consistency in detail and messaging, reduce errors, fill in gaps in training and the lack of in-depth product knowledge, and help new reps build confidence.
-Scripts also help to deal with the high employee turnover rate that plagues some customer service organizations–there isn’t always time for in-depth training.
+Scripts also help to deal with the high employee turnover rate that plagues some customer service organizations – there isn’t always time for in-depth training.
 Scripts are training wheels, guides to proper customer interaction, and a valuable internal knowledge base.

 “But what about the customer experience?
 With the focus on taking a people-first approach to customer service and building better customer relationships, do call center scripts really have a place?
 Reciting scripts and sticking to a predefined path through the customer experience often comes off as rigid and frustrating, and using them may just prevent reps developing any rapport with or empathy for the customer.” – Anton de Young, You don’t always need call center scripts, Zendesk; Twitter: @zendesk